 Insulated Products Corporation (IPC) offers an environmentally-preferred product, GreenLiner, that is fully recyclable and built to thermally insulate the contents inside a container.
 In this paper, the GreenLiner insulated box liner is introduced and its performance is assessed in preventing the freezing of water-based paint under cold conditions.

 IPC’s Environmentally Preferred Solution: GreenLiner

-GreenLiner insulated box liners are IPC’s innovative, high-performance insulated shipping boxes.
+GreenLiner insulated box liners are IPC’s innovative, high-performance insulated shipping boxes, which can be used to protect paint and grout against freezing during transit.
 Each GreenLiner unit is composed of two three-panel, tri-fold liners for a six-sided carton.
 GreenLiner thermal box liners are made of polyurethane foam and a proprietary ultra-radiant barrier that effectively reduces the flux of heat throughout the liner.

 Cross section of GreenLiner Insulated Box Liner

 A thermal test was devised to demonstrate the efficacy of GreenLiner insulated box liners in maintaining the room temperature (23 °C) of water-based paint during transport.